juice-shop/pwning-juice-shop/appendix/solutions.md

    `https://github.com/eslint/eslint-scope/issues/39` in the comment to solve this challenge

-### Inform the shop about a more sneaky instance of typosquatting it fell for
+### Inform the shop about a typosquatting imposter that dug itself deep into the frontend

 1. Request <http://localhost:3000/3rdpartylicenses.txt> to retrieve the
    3rd party license list generated by Angular CLI by default